paulmona/MyHomeAssistantConfig/README.md

  *  Hass.io on QNap NAS on "Container Station" aka Docker.
 Originally ran Hassio on Pi 3b.
  *  Mosquitto and Maria run in Docker Containers on my QNAP NAS

-Moved to Docker on March 5th by creating a branch of my configuration and autmating a git pull to my QNap once happy I will merge back to master.
+Moved to Docker on March 5th by creating a branch of my configuration and automating a git pull to my QNap once happy I will merge back to master.
 Best thing?
 Family didn't notice as it was trasparent to them.

 # *Automation Hardware*